raiu-0/snippet/README.md

-This project is a mock social media app serving as our finals project in university.
+This project is a mock social media app serving as our finals project in PHP.

-css Folder - where CSS files will be stored
+To start this project, make a database named snippet and run the sql file found in the sql folder.

-scripts Folder - where JS scripts will be stored
+NOTE: Files uploaded will be stored in your device.
+All uploads will be found in the uploads folder.

-images Folder - where all images will be stored
+Do NOT remove the "defaultPFP.png" when clearing out the uploads folder.